dylan-jayatilaka/tonto/README.md

 * All objects are "friends" and the derived types are in the `types.foo` file.

 Finally, there are the rules, which are brief, and which follow.
-* In the beginning do your work in a branch
+* In the beginning do your work in a branch.
-* Your work must not break any tests
+* Your work must not break any tests.
+This code is used in at least two commercial projects!
 * When you compile under `-DCMAKE_BUILD_TYPE=debug` there must be no warnings, as far as possible
 * Methods should have meaningful names, and meaningful comments, explaining at least the input arguments, or what state changes happen to the `self` object.
 * There must be no unused routine arguments and no unused variables, as far as possible